jamesTait-jt/go-performance-tips/README.md

 BenchmarkNoOpIntPtr-10          131864689                9.051 ns/op           8 B/op          1 allocs/op
 ```

 As expected, the variable is allocated to the heap.
 Of course, the tradeoff is that if we did not pass a pointer, we would have to take a copy of the parameter to pass it into the called function's stackframe.
-The reccomendation here is to benchmark both options and see which is better for your application.
+The recommendation here is to benchmark both options and see which is better for your application.

 ## for i vs for range